When 2 Plus 2 Equals 3

 Possible training implications

-Despite not knowing the reason as to why, we know that BFD is real.
+Despite not knowing the reason as to why, we know that bilateral force deficit is real.
 More importantly, we should be asking ourselves of the possible implications on programming knowing that BFD exists.
 Since BFD is not seen in all individuals, could it possibly be a limiting factor or possibly a performance indicator?
-Is BFD the foundation that supports the ideology that unilateral training is superior to bilateral?
+Is bilateral force deficit the foundation that supports the ideology that unilateral training is superior to bilateral?
 Can working unilaterally versus bilaterally decrease total tonnage (volume)?
 Luckily for us, some really smart people have already started to look into answering these questions for us.

 When comparing the effectiveness of an exercise or its mode, we need to identify which specific qualities we are comparing.
 We might want to know which mode can yield greater strength gains in the targeted muscle groups.
 We also might wonder if one mode, lets say unilateral, has a cross-over effect and improves the same qualities in the other modes.

 What we are really looking for is an understanding of the predictable outcomes that come from us influencing the stressor by implementing either mode of an exercise.
 Understanding the differences in these modes and their expected impact on adaptation can give us more specificity in our exercise prescription and greater confidence in our programming.